jules2689/adr-actions/README.md

 ADR Action
 ---

-Action to generate ADR Table of Contents and ADR Graph dependency into a README.md in the ADR dir.
+Action to generate [Architecture Decision Records](https://adr.github.io/) Table of Contents and ADR Graph dependency into a README.md in the ADR dir.

 To Setup
 ---